shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 In this `initBlog` function we have imported the program idl then we have generated two Keypair for blog account and initial dummy post account and after that we just call the initBlog function of the program with all the necessary accounts. we are creating two new accounts here `blogAccount` and `genesisPostAccount` that's why we have to pass it as signers.

-Now the ui part of this, we will create a temporary button to call the initBlog function.
-Once the blog is initialize we will remove the button(as it wont be needed anymore).
+Now the UI part of this, we will create a temporary button to call the `initBlog` function.
+Once the blog is initialized we will remove the button, as it won't be needed anymore.

 ```JSX
   import {